-FINANCIAL CHALLENGES AND THE BUSINESS PLAN
+FINANCIAL CHALLENGES

-Due to robust financial monitoring and management the Council has achieved a favourable budget variance for 2016/17 and has set a balanced budget for 2017/18.
-Consequently, the Council is taking appropriate action to ensure a stable financial standing and this position has been confirmed in our latest Annual Audit letter.
+Due to robust financial monitoring and management the Council has achieved a favourable budget variance for 2017/18 and has set a balanced budget for 2018/19.
+Consequently, the Council is taking appropriate action to ensure a stable financial standing over the medium term and this position has been confirmed in our latest Annual Audit letter.